 EPTL Part 4 does not present the statutes in procedural order.
 However, the provisions can be understood functionally by reference to the role each plays in a wrongful death action:

-- 5-4.1 creates the wrongful death claim
+- 5-4.1 creates the wrongful death claim (and includes baseline timing language)

 - 5-4.3 defines recoverable damages